Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

 \subsection{Ablation Study}

-In the following, we carry out an ablation study on FaceForensics++ dataset to analyze the contributions of the individual components of our method.
+We conduct an ablation study on the FaceForensics++ dataset to analyze the contributions of the individual components of our method.
 Three variants of our method are designed as follows.
-First, we replace our identity encoder with a fixed identity vector, which is extracted from a pretrained face recognizer, e.g., Arcface~\cite{deng2019arcface}, and leave all the other parts intact.
-We name this method FS-A. FS-A is implemented to evaluate the effectiveness of DRM.
+First, we replace our identity encoder with a fixed identity vector extracted from a pre-trained face recognizer, e.g., Arcface~\cite{deng2019arcface}, and leave all the other parts intact.
+We refer to this method as FS-A. FS-A is implemented to evaluate the effectiveness of DRM.
 Second, we slightly change the structure of SDL and remove the semantic mask information in SDL.
-We denote this variant FS-B. Finally, we eliminate the landmark information in SDL and leave all the other parts intact; this variant is represented as FS-C. FS-B and FS-C are designed to verify the effectiveness of SFM.
-The differences among the three variants of our method and the original method are shown in Figure~\ref{fig:ablation-network-structure}.
+We denote this approach as FS-B. Finally, we eliminate the landmark information in SDL and leave all the other parts intact; this scheme is refered to as FS-C. FS-B and FS-C are designed to verify the effectiveness of SFM.
+The differences between the three variants of our method and the original method are shown in Figure~\ref{fig:ablation-network-structure}.
 The modification of FS-A is depicted in a red dotted box, while the modifications of FS-B and FS-C are marked with an orange dotted box and a green dotted box, respectively.